 And then there’s this painting that graces the front of a pool hall near North Side Drive.
 This painting always catches my eye.
 I wish it wouldn’t.

-At Meacham Field (1925) the hangar of American Airways (1933) has been renovated.
+Farther north, at Meacham Field (1925), the hangar of American Airways (1933) has been renovated.
 In 1934 American Airways became American Airlines.

-Fort Worth’s Main Street ends at the Saginaw city limit along Industrial Boulevard.
-At that intersection looms the Burris Mill grain elevator.
+Finally, Fort Worth’s Main Street ends at the Saginaw city limit along Industrial Boulevard.
+At that intersection looms the Burrus grain mill and elevator.
 At that mill in 1931 the Light Crust Doughboys were hired by Wilbert Lee “Pappy” O’Daniel, whose Burrus Mill and Elevator Company sponsored the band.
 Out of the Doughboys band came Western swing pioneers Bob Wills and Milton Brown.

 The Doughboys recorded in a studio at the mill.
 At first O’Daniel even required that members of the band work at “day jobs” at the mill.
 Wills drove a truck; Brown was a salesman.

-That’s the end of our tour of the eleven miles of the “other” Main Streets.
+That’s the end of our tour of the eleven miles of the “other” Main streets from Pep Boys to Doughboys, from Manny, Moe, and Jack to Bob, Milton, and Herman (Arnspiger).
 Oh, by the way, Fort Worth’s Main Street is also U.S. Route 287, which stretches 1,800 miles from Port Arthur up through Crockett, Corsicana, Fort Worth, Saginaw, Wichita Falls, Dumas, and Denver to Choteau, Montana.
 Y’all go on up there if you want.
 Me, after eleven miles I’m plumb tuckered.
-I’m gonna sit here on the curb and rest, maybe hum a few bars of “I’m a Ding Dong Daddy.”
+I’m gonna sit here by the tracks and rest, maybe hum a few bars of “I’m a Ding Dong Daddy.”